 DIONNE: Kentucky and a number of states, it's working well.

 SIEGEL: Well, onto other matters.
 Before we see you guys next week, we'll have witnessed elections for governor in Virginia and New Jersey.
 And in New York City, New Yorkers will elect a mayor.
 David, what significance, if any, do you - what would you expect to see in any of those results?

 BROOKS: Well, the most interesting state is the Virginia state.
-It's a nominally a purple state or at least a bipolar state with a heavy red part and pretty heavy blue part now.
+It's a - nominally a purple state or at least a bipolar state with a heavy red part and pretty heavy blue part now.
 And so there, Terry McAuliffe looks like he is going to win.
 There's a big libertarian candidate who's, right now, got like 10 percent of the vote.
 He's not going to end up with that.
-So there may be some swing backs for the Republicans, but Cuccinelli, the Republican, has not lead really in any of the polls.
+So there may be some swing back to the Republicans, but Cuccinelli, the Republican, has not led really in any of the polls.